+The current healthcare context presents additional challenges to clinicians with substantial increases in clinical workload in the aftermath of the pandemic, and workforce stress and burnout at their highest in the NHS since recording began.
+Support to enhance clinical decision making through improved confidence/accuracy calibration could help to relieve pressure on the frontline.

 This scoping review indicates that confidence is frequently not calibrated to accuracy during diagnostic decision making processes.
 We also found across the literature that different factors affect confidence and accuracy separately, which may help to explain instances of overconfidence or underconfidence.
 Finally, we identified several papers that underscore how confidence affects the subsequent care pathway of patients and its importance for future study.
-We propose a conceptual model of diagnosis that could be utilised by future researchers to identify where interventions for prompting appropriate diagnostic confidence can target specific parts of the decision process.
-Taken together, we demonstrate how diagnostic confidence is a result of the individual clinician, the patient they are treating and the environmental context the clinician works in.
-Future cognitive or human factors interventions should hence consider their implementation across these levels, a process for which our conceptual model can aid in.
+We have proposed a conceptual model of diagnosis that could be utilised by future researchers to identify where interventions for prompting appropriate diagnostic confidence can target specific parts of the decision process.
+More holistically, the review has demonstrated how diagnostic confidence is a result of the individual clinician, the patient they are treating and the environmental context the clinician works in.
+Future cognitive or human factors interventions should consider targeting interventions across these levels.to support safer decision making and improved patient safety.

 ACKNOWLEDGEMENTS

 We have no competing interests to disclose.
+This work has not been previously published or presented at a conference.
 This work was done was undertaken as part of a PhD at the University of Oxford, which was funded by Wolfson College, Oxford.

 REFERENCES